Bad Hair (2020 film): Plot

 In the late 1970s, a young Anna attempts to relax her hair with the help of her older cousin Linda.
 Her hair has a bad reaction to the cream and leaves a permanent scar on the back of her head.

-Many years later, in 1989, an adult Anna is an assistant at Culture, a television station featuring African-American music artists.
+Years later, in 1989, an adult Anna is an assistant at Culture, a television station featuring African-American music artists.
 Aspiring to move up in the industry, she is devastated when her mentor, Edna, the current head of programming, is ousted by the station's owner, Grant Madison, and replaced with former supermodel Zora.
 Anna suggests her idea to expand the station's reach by diversifying the Culture VJs' style and showcasing a live music video countdown show.
 Impressed, Zora takes her on as her assistant but demands that Anna changes from her natural Afro-textured hair to a weave to fit the station's new image.
 Zora gives her the address of her upscale hair salon, Virgie's.
-The process is painful, but Virgie gives Anna a pink bottle of hair product and tells her never to let the weave get wet.